 In this context, the gifted pupils learning styles are synthesized in the self-regulated learning generating new forms of thought.
-They require full self-regulation of the knowledge construction process which leads to the development of the capacity to 'learn to learn' throughout life.
-This implies monitoring, regulating and controlling the metacognition; development of intrinsic and permanent self-motivation ability and strategic action is also required.
+They require full self-regulation of the knowledge construciton process which leads to the development of the capacity to 'learn to learn' throughout life.
+This implies monitoring, regulating and controlling the metacognition; development of intrinsic and permanent selfmotivation ability and strategic action is also required.

-It require an emotionally intense and suitable school environment: understanding attitude, respect and full acceptance of fact of their differences, which will allow them to develop their own self- understanding, self-acceptance and self-esteem; learning as personal challenge, by means of their intuition and through big intuitive jumps, constant research and development of creativity
+It is learning by constant personal discovery, which excludes any form of repetitive, rote or mecanichal learning, orientated to real life through the practical existential and vocational aims that the pupil is developing, and at the same time orientated to the discovery of truth and to the sense of their personal being and lasting destiny.
+It require an emotionally intense and suitable school environment: understanding attitude, respect and full acceptance of fact of their differentces, which will allow them to develop their own selfunderstanding, self-acceptance and self-esteem; learning as personal challenge, by means of their intuition and through big intuitive jumps, constant research and development of creativity.

 They need to feel themselves, not objects, but subjects, protagonists and creators of their own educational process in a cooperative and not competitive arena.
 They need to feel surrounded by a suitable level of "diversity culture" (especially the gifted girls) in order not to have to continue masking, restricting, denying, and in the end destroying their exceptional abilities.

-They need to be able to develop as free people, and as different as actually they are, to be able to develop in the new globalized knowledge society that they already feel, to accept the challenges that will correspond to them, and be able to have in it a dignified life.
-40
+They need to be able to develop as free people, and as different as actually they are, to be able to develop in the new globalised knowledge society that they already feel, to accept the challenges that will correspond to them, and be able to have in it a dignified life ".